papadanku/papadanku.github.io/_posts/2022-12-11-gaussianblur.md

 ---
 layout: post
-title: "Temporal Auto-Exposure with Hardware Blending"
+title: "RasterGrid's Gaussian Blur in HLSL"
 ---

 Gaussian blurs are heavy because it samples many pixels.
-[RasterTek optimized the Gaussian blur algorithm by sampling in-between pixels][0].
+[RasterGrid optimized the Gaussian blur algorithm by sampling in-between pixels][0].
 The article did not include shader code for varied Gaussian blur radii.
 This post solves that issue.

 ## Source Code